zachgk/catln/docs/philosophy/languageCompilation.md

 The standard code import would have to either be built-in or part of the standard library.
 It should allow importing another Catln file into the scope of the current file.
 Remember that the language consists of essentially objects and arrows.
 So, the objects and arrows of the other file are brought into the current file.

-In addition, I may add an additional import type of dependencies.
+In addition, I may add an additional import type for dependency Catln code.
 These differ from a standard import in terms of the strictness.
 Bad formatting or warnings shouldn't be allowed within the main code, but could be excused in dependencies.
 They would also be excluded from coverage metrics and it may be worth skipping tests directed at dependencies as well.

 Beyond this, the same idea of "importing" could be used as a general system of creating objects and arrows as prerequisites for the code in the file.
 For example, a static json file could be "imported" into the type system as a JSON object.
 Then, the contents of the file can be used while verifying through the type system that the code matches the file.
 It could also import things like a text file as a string or a static image to return from a web server.